Pecan: Cultivation

 season, and most orchards in the region use flood irrigation to optimize consumptive water use and production of mature pecans.
 Generally, two or more trees of different cultivars must be present to pollinate each other.

-A cluster of pecan fruit is exposed as hulls dry out and split open.
+A cluster of pecan fruit is exposed as husks dry out and split open.

 Choosing cultivars can be a complex practice, based on the Alternate Bearing Index (ABI) and their period of pollinating.
 Commercial growers are most concerned with the ABI, which describes a cultivar's likelihood to bear on alternating years (index of 1.0 signifies the highest likelihood of bearing little to nothing every other year).
 The period of pollination groups all cultivars into two families: those that shed pollen before they can receive pollen (protandrous) and those that shed pollen after becoming receptive to pollen (protogynous).
 State-level resources provide recommended varieties for specific regions.

 Native pecans in Mexico are adapted from zones 9 to 11.
 Little or no breeding work has been done with these populations.
 A few selections from native stands have been made, such as Frutosa and Norteña, which are recommended for cultivation in Mexico.
 Improved varieties recommended for cultivation in Mexico are USDA-developed cultivars.
 This represents a gap in breeding development given that native pecans can be cultivated at least down to the Yucatán peninsula while the USDA cultivars have chilling hour requirements greater than those occurring in much of the region.
 Some regions of the U.S. such as parts of Florida and Puerto Rico are zone 10 or higher, and these regions have limited options for pecan cultivation.
 'Western' is the only commonly available variety that can make a crop in low-chill zones.